Mark-AImagineers/data_scrubbers/README.md

 # DATA SCRUBBERS PROJECT

 ## Project Overview
 This project aims to collect and scrub extensive and valuable data for future machine learning (ML) projects, with a focus on business-related cases.
-The project is also intended to generate revenue by selling the curated and enriched datasets.

 ## Scrubbers
 The project utilizes various data scrubbers to gather information from different sources, categorized as follows: